PrincetonUniversity/STELLOPT/VMEC.md

 ```

 The first line simply defines the Fortran namelist and the last line
 ends it.
-The `LFREEB` is a boolean value which specifies if the code
+The 'LFREEB' is a boolean value which specifies if the code
 should be run in free boundary mode.
-If `LFREEB` is set to `T` then
+If 'LFREEB' is set to 'T' then
-the next variable `MGRID_FILE` must specify the name of an mgrid file
+the next variable 'MGRID\_FILE' must specify the name of an mgrid file
 created by the xgrid package.
 This file contains information regarding
 the fields created by the various field coils.
-If `LFREEB` is set to
+If 'LFREEB' is set to
-`F` then `MGRID_FILE` is ignored and may be omitted.
-The `DELT`
+'F' then 'MGRID_FILE' is ignored and may be omitted.
+The 'DELT'
 parameter determines the amount of blending from previous iterations
 (value from 0.0 to 1.0).
-The `NFP` variable specifies the number of
+The 'NFP' variable specifies the number of
 field periods in the toroidal direction (number of times the plasma
 cross-section repeats itself).
-The `NCURR` variable specifies that the
+The 'NCURR' variable specifies that the
 rotational transform (NCURR=0, iota) or the toroidal current (NCURR=1)
 is specified at the boundary.
-The `MPOL` variable specifies the
+The 'MPOL' variable specifies the
 maximum poloidal mode number for the run.
-The `NTOR` variable
+The 'NTOR' variable
 specifies the minimum and maximum toroidal mode number for the run.
 The
-`NZETA` variable specifies the number of planes on which the mgrid
+'NZETA' variable specifies the number of planes on which the mgrid
 file has calculated the magnetic field.
-The `NITER` variable specifies
+The 'NITER' variable specifies
 the maximum number of iterations for the VMEC code.
 Note that if this
 number is exceeded VMEC will continue to run for double this number to
 see if convergence can be met.
-The `NSTEP` variable determines how
+The 'NSTEP' variable determines how
-often the code should output diagnostics to the screen and `threed1`
+often the code should output diagnostics to the screen and 'threed1'
 file.
-The `NVACSKIP` variable is used for a free boundary run to
+The 'NVACSKIP' variable is used for a free boundary run to
 indicate how often to update the vacuum field solution.
-The `GAMMA`
+The 'GAMMA'
 variable is used to set the adiabatic (compressional) index.
 Note that
 for GAMMA=0.0 the code assumes it is being supplied a pressure not a
 mass.
-The `PHIEDGE` variable specifies the total enclosed toroidal
+The 'PHIEDGE' variable specifies the total enclosed toroidal
 flux for a fixed boundary run.
 For a free boundary run, this variable
 limits the radius of the plasma.
-The `CURTOR` variable specifies the
+The 'CURTOR' variable specifies the
 scaling for the toroidal current in Amps.

-The `NS_ARRAY` and `FTOL_ARRAY` specify the radial grid
+The 'NS\_ARRAY' and 'FTOL\_ARRAY' specify the radial grid
 refinement that the code uses.
 In general the code iterates on a given
 radial grid.
 Once a specified tolerance is met, the code uses a more
-refined grid and restarts it`s iterative cycle for a new tolerance.
+refined grid and restarts it's iterative cycle for a new tolerance.
 The
-`NS_ARRAY` is an array of integers specifying the number of radial
+'NS\_ARRAY' is an array of integers specifying the number of radial
 grid points for each cycle of the code.
-The `FTOL_ARRAY` variable
+The 'FTOL\_ARRAY' variable
 specifies the tolerance for a given radial grid discretization.
 These
 arrays should have the same number of elements.
 In this way the user
 control the gird refinement of the code.